the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 - There is no is-a relationship.
 There is no implicit conversion from the derived class to the base class.
 Upcasting is a syntax error with two exceptions:

-a) Valid (implicitly) within the derived class's member function
+- Valid (implicitly) within the derived class's member function
-b) Valid in functions to which the derived class gives friendship
+- Valid in functions to which the derived class gives friendship

 ```cpp
 class Base